 You’ve had a shock.
 You’ve been told you have diabetes.
 Your primary care physician (PCP) wants you to closely track your blood sugar, start a workout program and come back for a follow-up visit.
 It’s a lot to take in.
 As part of your primary doctor’s treatment plan, you may also be referred to a specialist who studies diseases and hormone issues like diabetes.
 They’re called endocrinologists and they’re trained physicians who can diagnose diseases related to the glands and hormones.

 Why should I see a specialist?

-The more you tell your specialist, the better they can help you manage your disease.
+The more you tell your specialist, the better they can help you handle your disease.
 They’re there to serve you and make sure you’re living your best life.
-Also, if you don’t feel comfortable with your doctor, you have every right to find a new one that you feel comfortable with.
+Also, if you don’t feel happy with your doctor, you have every right to find a new one.
 We can help you with Provider Finder.

 SIGN IN to share your comments or REGISTER today to become a Connect member.

 Your Primary Care Physician (PCP) tells you that your hemoglobin A1c test is over that of the average percentage that it should be: 6.5 or under.

 A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association. © Copyright 2019 Health Care Service Corporation.
 All Rights Reserved.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.